hardisj/erinsaudiocorner/content/english/driveunits/Purifi_PTT6.5X04-NAA-08.md

 <br>
 *"By scanning on 2 hemi-spheres in front of the speaker, room reflection as well as diffraction effects from the baffle can be removed, providing accurate half space data."*

-The test baffle has a sealed volume of approximately 2ft³, though, this speaker is sealed and my baffle wall enclosure has no further effect on the low-frequency response already imparted by the speaker's internal enclosure.
+The test baffle has a sealed volume of approximately 2ft³ which is well above Vas for this driver.
 If you would like to see the construction of my baffle, please watch [this video](https://youtu.be/PXNC3hc8HrY).
 <br><br>